nikeee/node-ts/README.md

 node-ts
 ==============

-This is a CommonJS-module implemented using [TypeScript](http://typescriptlang.org) which allows you to connect to any TeamSpeak® 3 server which has the ServerQuery-API enabled.
-Using the ServerQuery-API, you can do everything a normal TeamSpeak-user can do (except sending and receiving voice data) automatically via JavaScript/TypeScript (e. g. listing clients logged in on the server).
+This is a CommonJS-module implemented using [TypeScript](http://typescriptlang.org) which allows you to connect to any TeamSpeak® 3 server which has the Server Query API enabled.
+Using the Server Query API, you can do everything a normal TeamSpeak-user can do (except sending and receiving voice data) automatically via JavaScript/TypeScript (e. g. listing clients logged in on the server).

-The ServerQuery-specification is available [here](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf).
+The Server Query specification is available [here](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf).

 This is a fork of [gwTumm's node-teamspeak](https://github.com/gwTumm/node-teamspeak) which has been ported from JS to TS.